Torg

 Dividing the market into segments assists in realizing where value really resides.

 • By product type: Dried pasta is the clear winner, no surprise there.
 It's simple to ship, keeps longer, and doesn't make logistics overly complicated.
-In fact, Mordor Intelligence states that dried pasta commanded approximately 71.32% of the world share in 2024.
+In fact, Mordor Intelligence states that dried pasta commanded approximately 71.32% of the world share in the previous years.
 That's a huge margin, and it's primarily because it has such scalability for wholesale and export.

 • By segment: Good old-fashioned wheat-based pasta remains the favorite, but the market for alternatives is gaining ground.
 Varieties like gluten-free, organic, and legume-based are now experiencing more strong year-on-year growth.
 For pasta buyers, that translates to keeping pace with sourcing trends.
 For retailers, that translates to providing variety on the shelf.